 Of course, we could think of fancier schemes down the road (where administrators can specify specific privileges and assign them to certain users, or even groups of users, but not to others) but, for now, I believe that just a plugin included with the regular OpenNebula distribution would be enough.

-#2 Updated by Zaina Afoulki about 10 years ago
+#2 Updated by Zaina Afoulki over 10 years ago